MeiravBenJosef/phoneBookProject/README.md

   * Clone the project to a local folder on your machine.
   * Inside .env file, for MONGOURI env variable, put the mongo db connection string provided to you.
   * Make sure to have docker desktop installed and running.
-Can be downloaded here: https://www.docker.com/products/docker-desktop/
+It can be downloaded here: https://www.docker.com/products/docker-desktop/
-  * Open a new terminal inside the project and run the following: docker compose up
+  * Open a new terminal inside the project and run the following: `docker compose up`
-  * A new docker container should be created and app should run at http://127.0.0.1:3000
+  * A new docker image and container should be created and app should run at http://127.0.0.1:3000
   * In order to send requests to the app, please use your favourite API client, i used Postman desktop: https://www.postman.com/downloads/

 **Running project's tests**

   * Open a new terminal inside the project.
-  * run the following: docker compose run --service-ports web bash
+  * run the following: `docker compose run --service-ports web bash`
-  * Go inside cmd folder: cd cmd/
+  * Go inside cmd folder: `cd cmd/`
-  * Run the following: go test -v
+  * Run the following: `go test -v`

 ----